beginning of content

 Baby walkers and exercise jumpers are not recommended in Australia.

-Baby walkers are considered unsafe because they move very quickly.
-Your baby is also taller when upright in a walker and can reach things they usually don't have access to.
-Potential dangers include:
+Baby walkers are considered unsafe because they can move very quickly.
+Your baby is also taller when standing in a walker, and can reach things that are higher up.

 Each year, many babies are injured in Australia when using walkers.
-Some sustain serious injuries caused by burns, cuts, head injuries, broken bones, poisoning and drownings; some even die.
+Some sustain serious injuries caused by:

-Exercise jumpers can also cause serious injury to your baby, including:
+Exercise jumpers can also cause serious injury to your baby, such as:

-Child health experts and state and territory health departments recommend NOT using baby walkers or exercise jumpers.
+Child health experts and government health departments recommend NOT using baby walkers or exercise jumpers.

 What safety guidelines are there for baby walkers?

-Baby walkers sold in Australia, must comply with Australian consumer product safety standards.
+Baby walkers sold in Australia must meet Australian consumer product safety standards.

 All walkers sold in Australia must have:

 Parents are highly discouraged from using baby walkers.
-However, if you still decide to purchase one, please follow these guidelines:
+However, if you still decide to use one, please follow these guidelines:

-Speak to your doctor or child health nurse to learn more about how best to help your baby learn how to walk.
+Ask your doctor or child health nurse about how best to help your baby learn to walk.

 Read more